Human trafficking in the Netherlands

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017 and 2023.

 In 2017, it was estimated by the Dutch National Rapporteur on Trafficking in Human Beings and Sexual Violence against Children that more than 6,000 people in the Netherlands fall victim to human trafficking each year.
 Two thirds of the people trafficked, about 4,000 people per year, fall victim to sexual slavery and abuse.
-This group consists largely of Dutch women, including minors (1,320 girls each year) who are preyed upon by so-called "lover boys".
-The other 2,000 victims of human trafficking are largely foreigners who are put to work by organized crime groups.
+This group consisted largely of Dutch women, including minors (1,320 girls each year) who were preyed upon by so-called "lover boys".
+The other 2,000 victims of human trafficking were largely foreigners who were put to work by organized crime groups.